nbogojevic/midea-beautiful-air/README.md

 Some tested examples of supported dehumidifiers:

-* Comfee MDDF-20DEN7-WF
+* Comfee MDDF-16DEN7-WF or MDDF-20DEN7-WF (tested with 20L version)
+* Inventor EVA ΙΟΝ Pro Wi-Fi (EP3-WiFi 16L/20L) (tested with 20L version)
-* Inventor Eva Ion Pro Wi-Fi 20L
+* Inventor Eva II Pro Wi-Fi (EVP-WF16L/20L)
+* Pro Breeze 30L Smart Dehumidifier with Wifi / App Control

-It may work with Comfee, Inventor, Pro Breeze WiFi, as well as other Midea WiFi dehumidifiers.
+It may work with as well as other Midea WiFi dehumidifiers.

 ## Dehumidifier data